 The boom of the internet went hand in hand with the boom of social media.
 Savvy social media networks were by no means ignorant of the changing face of comms, and helped proliferate the rise of real-time.

 In 2006, Myspace developed MySpaceIM.
 In doing so, it became the first social network to incorporate instant messaging – but it certainly wasn’t the last.
 Today, for example, most people use Facebook Messenger as a staple communication channel.
-Believe it or not, that channel has been around for almost a decade.
+Believe it or not, that channel has been around for over a decade.

 First launched as Facebook Chat in 2008, this social IM channel allowed users to live chat to friends or groups.
 Real-time became reborn within social channels.
 Although chat rooms had already begun to decline, their instant chat legacy lived on.